Our Will Be Done

 Our Will Be Done is an album by The Crucifucks, released in 1992 on Jello Biafra's Alternative Tentacles record label.
-The album is a compilation combining all songs from their two previous albums, The Crucifucks and Wisconsin.
+The album is a compilation combining all songs from their two previous albums, The Crucifucks and Wisconsin, plus the non-LP song "Annual Report," which had featured on a Maximum Rock 'n' Roll compilation Welcome To 1984.
 The album received criticism for its controversial image on the back cover of what appeared to be a dead Philadelphia police man.